virtualsquare/virtualsquare.github.io/repos.md

  * [&#9785; vunetpicox](https://github.com/virtualsquare/vunetpicox) A VUOS vunet module for picoxnet. (vunetioth is a more general vunet module)

  * [&#9785; view-os](https://github.com/virtualsquare/view-os)
 View-OS is the previous implementation of VUOS.
-This repository also includes lwipv6, a hybrid v4/v6 netwrking stack implemented as a library.
+This repository also includes lwipv6, a hybrid v4/v6 networking stack implemented as a library.

 ## Other projects